Confirmation Statement / People with significant control (PSC)

 Can any email addresses be added to the company?

 Yes - any email address can be added.
-However, the email address must be activated by the recipient who agrees to join the eReminder Service by accepting the Terms of Operation.
+However, the email address must be activated by the recipient who agrees to join the eReminder Service.

 If I add a person to receive eReminders for my company, do they need to have the company's WebFiling authentication code?